Protoneer/Raspberry-Pi-CNC/README.md

   any damage :)

 # Credits:
-https://github.com/andrewhodel/grblweb was a huge inperation and the look and feel is very simalar.
+https://github.com/andrewhodel/grblweb (Andrew Hodel) was a huge inspiration and the look and feel is very similar.
 (The backend was ported from NodeJs to Python and uses Flask and Socket.io...)